yeyeto2788/MicroPythonScripts/MicroScriptConsole/README.md

 ## **`Simple_test.py`**

-  This is just a simple script that prints a text on the screen.
+  This is just a simple script that prints a text and the count of the button presses on the screen.

   [Link to documented code](./Code/Scripts/Simple_test.py)